Rafael Devers Player Props: Red Sox vs. Giants

 Rafael Devers At The Plate

-- Devers has 98 hits, which ranks first among Boston hitters this season, while batting .261 with 47 extra-base hits.
+- Devers leads Boston in total hits (98) this season while batting .259 with 47 extra-base hits.

-- Among the qualifying batters in MLB play, his batting average ranks 64th, his on-base percentage ranks 75th, and he is 10th in the league in slugging.
+- He ranks 65th in batting average, 79th in on base percentage, and 11th in slugging among qualified hitters in MLB play.

-- Devers has picked up an RBI in 47.4% of his games this year, with two or more RBI in 18.6% of his games.
-He has also driven in three or more runs in seven contests.
+- In 46.9% of his games this year, Devers has had at least one RBI.
+He's picked up more than one in 18.4% and driven in three or more of his team's runs in seven contests.

+- He has scored in 44 of 98 games this season, and more than once 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.